Skip to main content

 3 mentions Positive Neutral Negative

-Character development in the game is present but takes a backseat to pacing and spectacle, with the focus more on atmosphere and gameplay.
-However, the superb artwork and character design receive strong praise, enhancing the overall experience for players.
+Character development in the game is present but takes a backseat to pacing and spectacle, with more focus on atmosphere and gameplay.
+However, the character design and artwork are highly praised, contributing significantly to the overall experience.

 • “The artwork and character design are superb.”

-• “To the people who made this game, love you <3 this is a dream come true to an FPS veteran.
-The atmosphere, the gameplay, the guns, the sounds, the soundtrack, character design, UI, it's all perfect.
-The cherry on top, it runs great without any stutters.”
+• “To the people who made this game, love you <3 this is a dream come true to an FPS veteran: the atmosphere, the gameplay, the guns, the sounds, the soundtrack, character design, and UI—it's all perfect.
+The cherry on top is that it runs great without any stutters.”

 Skip Critic Reviews